jencek/DogAdoptionWeb/README.md

   Todo:
-  1) remove dog friend and bonded dog relationships if the referenced dog is adopted or made inactive
+  1) remove dog friend and bonded dog relationships if the referenced dog is adopted or made inactive ✅
-  2) add reporting of dog walk time/frequency) per week or other time fram.
+  2) add reporting of dog walk time/frequency) per week or other time frame ✅
   3) add reporting for added/removed dogs over time.
-Adds/removes/net
+Adds/removes/net ✅
+  4) Add additional graphs